iXedium/satisfactory-playground/docs/REFACTORING.md

 ### TreeView Refactoring

-The `TreeView` component has been broken down into the following smaller components:

-1. **TreeView (composition root)**: Acts as a composition root for tree visualization, managing multiple trees.
-2. **TreeContainer**: Container for a single dependency tree, using the Card component for visual structure.
-3. **TreeNodeList**: Handles rendering a list of tree nodes, managing recursion for nested nodes.
-4. **TreeNodeItem**: Renders a single node in the tree with styling based on depth and other properties.
-5. **useTreeState**: Custom hook that manages tree state like expanded/collapsed nodes.

-Each component:
-- Has a clear, single responsibility
-- Is properly typed with TypeScript
-- Uses our common component library where appropriate
-- Is memoized with React.memo for performance optimization

-The refactoring has improved the codebase by:
-1. Making the tree rendering logic more maintainable
-2. Extracting state management to a custom hook
-3. Making each component focused on a specific task
-4. Allowing for easier testing of individual components
-5. Creating a more reusable tree visualization system

-### Benefits of the Refactoring

-1. **Improved readability**: Each component has a focused purpose
-2. **Better maintainability**: Changes to one feature won't affect others
-3. **Enhanced testability**: Smaller components are easier to test in isolation
-4. **Reduced complexity**: Simplified control flow and state management
-5. **Better performance**: Memoization prevents unnecessary re-renders
-6. **Reusable building blocks**: Components can be reused in other contexts
+The `TreeView` component was refactored into smaller, more manageable components:

+1. **TreeView**: Acts as the composition root for managing multiple trees.
+2. **TreeContainer**: Serves as a container for a single dependency tree.
+3. **TreeNodeList**: Manages the rendering of a list of tree nodes.
+4. **TreeNodeItem**: Renders individual nodes with specific styling.
+5. **useTreeState**: A custom hook for managing the state of expanded/collapsed nodes.

+Each component has a clear responsibility, is properly typed with TypeScript, uses our common component library, and is optimized with `React.memo` for performance.

+**Benefits:**
+- Improved maintainability with smaller, focused components
+- Better separation of concerns
+- Enhanced performance through optimized rendering
+- Easier testing with isolated components
+- More reusable tree visualization system

+### RecipeSelector Refactoring

+The `RecipeSelector` component was refactored into a modular structure to enhance recipe selection functionality:

+1. **RecipeSelector**: The main component that serves as the composition root, managing the overall recipe selection process, including state management and integration with the Redux store.
+2. **RecipeDropdown**: Handles the dropdown UI with search functionality, displaying recipe options and managing dropdown state.
+3. **RecipeOption**: Renders individual recipe options with proper styling and selection state.
+4. **RecipeDetails**: Displays detailed information about a selected recipe, including ingredients, products, and manufacturing details.

+The refactoring leverages the existing `useRecipeSelection` hook for state management while enhancing the UI with improved interaction patterns, search capabilities, and detailed recipe information.

+**Benefits:**
+- Enhanced user experience with searchable recipe dropdown
+- More detailed recipe information display
+- Cleaner code organization with focused components
+- Improved performance with React.memo optimizations
+- Better type safety with proper TypeScript interfaces
+- More flexible component architecture allowing for various use cases

+### AccumulatedView Refactoring

+The `AccumulatedView` component was refactored to improve its maintainability and performance:

+1. **AccumulatedView**: The main component that serves as the composition root for the accumulated view, managing the overall view and its state.
+2. **AccumulatedViewItem**: Renders individual items in the accumulated view with proper styling and formatting.
+3. **AccumulatedViewSummary**: Displays a summary of the accumulated view, including total resources and resource distribution.

+The refactoring improves the codebase by:
+- Making the accumulated view more maintainable and consistent
+- Improving the performance of the accumulated view rendering
+- Creating a more reusable and focused component structure

+### PowerView Refactoring

+The `PowerView` component was refactored to improve its maintainability and performance:

+1. **PowerView**: The main component that serves as the composition root for the power view, managing the overall view and its state.
+2. **PowerViewItem**: Renders individual items in the power view with proper styling and formatting.
+3. **PowerViewSummary**: Displays a summary of the power view, including total power consumption and power distribution.

+The refactoring improves the codebase by:
+- Making the power view more maintainable and consistent
+- Improving the performance of the power view rendering
+- Creating a more reusable and focused component structure

 ## Next Steps